YSL-1997/OS_IMS/SiFive Freedom Unleashed SDK.md

 #### Proxy problem
 There might be an error saying that: Fatal Error : Can't resolve host github.com.

-Solution: Restart your network-manager using
+Possible Solution: Restart your network-manager using
 ```
 sudo service network-manager restart
 ```

+## SiFive Freedom RISC-V Tools for Embedded Development
+Before start, make sure that your host machine has an SSH key.
+If not, follow [this](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) to generate a new SSH key, or you may not be able to execute the following commands.